tmkn/npmsmell/src/content/dependencies/get-func-name.md

 ---
 name: get-func-name
-description: Convoluted way of accessing the .name property of a function.
+description: A convoluted way to access the .name property of a function.
 type: obsolete-js
 implementation: javascript.builtins.Function.name
 ---